 What is scaffolding in learning design?

-Rooted in Vygotsky’s Zone of Proximal Development theory, scaffolding recognises the gap between what learners can do independently and what they can achieve with guidance.
-This approach strategically bridges this gap by offering structured support that’s gradually removed as learners become more proficient.
+Scaffolding theory is rooted in Vygotsky’s Zone of Proximal Development (ZPD), the gap between what a learner can do independently and what they can achieve with guidance.
+Good scaffolding bridges that gap deliberately: structured support is offered, then gradually removed as learners become more proficient.

-In practice, scaffolding in learning design can take many forms:
+In practice, scaffolding in learning design takes many forms:

-Importantly, scaffolding isn’t about simplifying content or lowering standards.
-Instead, it’s about providing the right support at the right time to help learners tackle complex ideas and skills that would otherwise be out of reach.
-It’s a dynamic process that requires ongoing assessment and adjustment to ensure the support matches the learners’ evolving needs.
+Scaffolding is not about simplifying content or lowering standards.
+It’s about providing the right support at the right time, so learners can tackle ideas and skills that would otherwise be out of reach.
+That takes ongoing assessment, not a set-and-forget approach.

 Incorporating scaffolding into your learning design arsenal offers numerous benefits:

-• Promotes independent learning: As support is gradually removed, learners develop self-reliance and problem-solving skills.
+- Develops independent learners: As support fades, learners build self-reliance and stronger problem-solving skills.

-• Accommodates diverse learners: Scaffolding allows you to cater to different learning styles and abilities within the same course.
+- Works across diverse learners: Scaffolding lets you design for different starting points and learning styles within the same program.

-According to a study by van de Pol et al. (2010), effective scaffolding involves contingency (tailored support), fading (gradual removal of support), and transfer of responsibility (shifting control to the learner), and highlighted scaffolding’s positive impact on student achievement and skill development.
+Research backs this up.
+Van de Pol et al. (2010) identified three hallmarks of effective scaffolding: contingency (tailored support), fading (gradual removal of support), and transfer of responsibility (shifting control to the learner).
+Their research highlighted scaffolding’s measurable positive impact on achievement and skill development.

 Here’s how to implement scaffolding in your learning designs: